cased/homebrew-tap/README.md

 ## What is homebrew and what are homebrew taps

-Homebrew is package manager for macOS (or Linux).
+Homebrew is a package manager for macOS (or Linux).
 Check out https://brew.sh for details and install instructions for Homebrew itself.

 A tap is a third-party repository that provides installable